 Coming Soon To Theaters Near You

-There is a trove of amazing movies set for release this fall all chock-full of Hollywood’s best and brightest.
-One that stands out from the bunch is a little known tale about one of the unsung heroes of World War II.
-No, not a story about an officer in Normandy or the Pacific theater, but someone who likely had a bigger impact on the war’s outcome especially for the defeat of the war’s primary aggressor, Germany.
-In The Imitation Game, Benedict Cumberbatch stars as Alan Turing, a renowned mathematician turned cryptanalsyst who studied at Princeton University in the mid to late 1930’s.
+There is a trove of amazing movies set for release this fall, all chock-full of Hollywood’s best and brightest.
+One that stands out from the bunch is a little-known tale about one of the unsung heroes of World War II.
+No, not a story about an officer in Normandy or the Pacific theater, but someone who likely had a bigger impact on the war’s outcome, especially for the defeat of the war’s primary aggressor, Germany.
+In The Imitation Game, Benedict Cumberbatch stars as Alan Turing, a renowned mathematician turned cryptanalyst who studied at Princeton University in the mid to late 1930s.
 Shortly after his studies, he was recruited by Government Code and Cypher School (GC&CS) at Bletchley Park and began working on breaking the encryption methodologies of the German Navy.
 This was no easy feat as Germany had a very advanced machine called Enigma that worked with lethal accuracy in encoding their communications to their U-boats which were wreaking havoc on allied mercantile, passenger, and cargo vessels.

 Relationship to Accounts Payable Process Improvement?

-- You need to mimic logic within the administration of the process. – Much like the intelligence bound up in Willy Wonka’s egg detecting scale (Good or Bad), in the original Charlie and the Chocolate Factory, certain process items can be vastly improved through tools incorporating workflow and business intelligence engines.
-Obviously these steps require some level of human guidance in their set up, much like a traffic cop, but once a system is devised whereby a process can run ad infinitum, much of the monotony and intricacy of the process can be hastened away.
+- You need to mimic logic within the administration of the process. – Much like the intelligence bound up in Willy Wonka’s egg-detecting scale (Good or Bad), in the original Charlie and the Chocolate Factory, certain process items can be vastly improved through tools incorporating workflow and business intelligence engines.
+Obviously, these steps require some level of human guidance in their set up, much like a traffic cop.
+Still, once a system is devised whereby a process can run ad infinitum, much of the monotony and intricacy of the process can be hastened away.

 - You need human intervention at exception and administration levels.
 Why?
-Because for the same reason that a algorithmic powerhouse like Google can’t answer the fanciful question that a toddler can…at some level the information needed to guide a decision are qualitative, not strictly quantitative.
+Because for the same reason that an algorithmic powerhouse like Google can’t answer the fanciful question that a toddler can…at some level the information needed to guide a decision are qualitative, not strictly quantitative.
 So even though Google can regurgitate facts and figures to the nth degree, it is powerless to weigh in on decisions where discretion is necessary.
-That said, in our experience the best way to do this is to isolate exceptions for review at various levels within a process from AP Staff, to Manager to Executive.
+In our experience, the best way to do this is to isolate exceptions for review at various levels within a process from AP Staff to Manager to Executive.

-We hope you found this valuable if not entertaining and we encourage you to witness a rise of the machines akin to that of John Connor’s in a retro way at the theaters this fall via The Imitation Game and for you to pursue process improvement whenever possible.
+We hope you found this valuable, if not entertaining.
+We encourage you to witness a rise of the machines akin to that of John Connor’s in a retro way at the theaters this fall via The Imitation Game and for you to pursue process improvement whenever possible.